Growing for the Future

 Dale Farm Trust (registered charity 1156516) raises money from our products, services and from kind donations.
 All money raised by the trust supports projects, maintenance and materials needed for the effective running of the farm.

-Without your help and support we would be unable to provide such a diverse and comprehensive service to those people we support.
+Without your help and support we would be unable to provide such a diverse and comprehensive service to the people we support.
 We would like to give our thanks to all those who support us, we could not do it without your help.

 Wirral Evolutions